opengauss-mirror/docs/content/en/docs/Developerguide/grant.md

     Name of the client master key.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   column\_encryption\_key

     Name of the column encryption key.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **directory\_name**

     Specifies the directory name.

     Value range: a string.
-It must comply with the naming convention.
+It must comply with the identifier naming convention.

 -   **WITH GRANT OPTION**